PUQ-sp-z-o-o/WHMCS-Module-Synology/doc/description.md

 The module gives the company the ability to offer user accounts on Synology devices.
 Users can have multiple accounts.
 Accounts may differ with parameters defined in groups.

-<p class="callout info">The module requires an existing, fully deployed Synology machine with properly configured groups and other options (more information later in the manual).</p>
+>The module requires an existing, fully deployed Synology machine with properly configured groups and other options (more information later in the manual).

-<p class="callout info">The module does not support the installation or configuration of DSM on Synology machines in any way.</p>
+>The module does not support the installation or configuration of DSM on Synology machines in any way.
 Functions:

 - Auto create and deploy account on Synology